Pancharatnam-Zak phase: Periodic potential problem

 where $\chi$ is some arbitrary real number.
-The equation (\ref{chidef}) shows that both the states $\Psi_{nk_{m + N}}(x)$ and $\Psi_{nk_{m}}(x)$ correspond to the same physical state, since the corresponding density matrices are identical.
-It is often assumed that $\chi = 0$, and is referred to as the \emph{periodic gauge} condition~\cite{dalibard,resta2000manifestations}.
-Since there is no physical reason to work with such a gauge restriction, in what follows no condition is imposed on $\chi$, and we shall demand that the physical observables must be insensitive to the choice of $\chi$.
+So the states $\J_{nk_{m+N}\a}(x)$ and $\J_{nk_{m}\a}(x)$ describe the same physical state, as the corresponding density matrices are identical.
+It is often assumed that $\chi = 0$, a choice of convention which is referred to as the \emph{periodic gauge} condition~\cite{dalibard,resta2000manifestations}.
+Clearly, all the physical observables must be insensitive to the value of the unphysical phase $\chi$, a requirement not obeyed by the Zak phase, as we shall soon see.